 Learn more about Qualitative Characteristics, Objectives, and Roles of Accounting here in detail

 Thus accounting is a language of business.
-It communicates the performance of business with various end users who are interested to know about the business.
-Accounting provides quantitative information of financial nature to both management and other users so that they can take a proper decision about business.
+It communicates the performance of the business with various end-users who are interested to know about the business.
+Accounting provides quantitative information of financial nature to both management and other users so that they can take a proper decision about the business.

 Basic Accounting: Science or Art?

-Expert’s opinion differs on the issue whether an accounting is a science or an art.
-Some considered accounting is as science and some others as an art.
+Expert’s opinion differs on the issue of whether accounting is a science or an art.
+Some considered accounting is as science and some others as art.
 It is not made very clear by the definition or the meaning of accounting either.

 Science means a systematic body of knowledge which is based on definite rules and principles and establishes is the relationship between cause and effect.
-On the other hand, Art is a technique which helps in achieving a desired goals in the best possible manner.
+On the other hand, Art is a technique that helps in achieving the desired goals in the best possible manner.